miroslavhybler/jet-article/README.md

 #### Links Handling

-To have custom link handling logic you have to create custom implementation of `LinkClickHandler.LinkCallback` and provide it to the `JetHtmlArticle`.
+To have custom link handling logic you have to create custom implementation of `LinkClickHandler.LinkCallback` and provide it to the `HtmlArticleData`.
 Creating custom `LinkCallback`:

 ```kotlin